boucherm/GazePrediction/README.md

 Adjustment to your situation:
 If you have more than one webcam connected to your computer you may need to change the camera index ( default value: `0` ) in the `cv2.VideoCapture(0)` call.

-It shouldn't be very hard to restore, though.